Alfzzz/Alfzzz/README.md

   - Autonomous System development for MIT-designed RACECAR(Rapid Autonomous Complex Environment Competing Ackermann steeRing) using ROS, OpenCV and multiple sensors.
   - 4 digit number calculator(addition, substraction, multiplication and division) based on visual logic circuits editing on FPGA Altera Cyclone III.
-  - Figure changing on computer screen using UART and VGA on FPGA Altera Cyclone IV, programmed in VHDL.
+  - Figure changing and showing on a computer screen usinG VGA and controlled by keyboard using UART, written in VHDL on FPGA Altera Cyclone IV.
-  - CAN protocol communication between an Arduino UNO, STM32 Nucleo L496ZG-P and Jetson AGX Xavier.
+  - CAN protocol communication between an Arduino UNO, a STM32 Nucleo L496ZG-P and a Jetson AGX Xavier.
   - Door lock security System on a Raspberry Pi4 using multiple sensors and facial recognition.

 ## What I'm currently learning...